A Cynic Predicts IT and Media in 2011 (Prove me wrong or shut the heck up.) As pondered by Tony Greenberg and Alex Veytsel

 The new division will be trumpeted as the key to the company’s future through most of 2011, with division heads appearing in every press release and photo op.

-It will lose separate branding by beginning of 2012, its management will depart shortly thereafter, and all operations will be dissolved by 2013.
+It will lose separate branding by the beginning of 2012, its management will depart shortly thereafter, and all operations will be dissolved by 2013.
 Everyone who furiously cheered on the acquisition in 2011 will say it was obvious in hindsight.

 4. Someone will found another content delivery company citing the explosion of online video, with bonus points for becoming a specialist in 3D video streaming or some other hyped innovation affecting <1% of the market.
 This company will fail without garnering much notice.

 5. More and more routine peering disputes will be recast as net neutrality debates.
-The word “peering” will not actually be mentioned or explained anywhere in mainstream press.
+The word “peering” will not actually be mentioned or explained anywhere in the mainstream press.
 Genuine net neutrality infractions will get lost in the din of network and content providers crying “wolf.”

 6. The media and entertainment industry will step in another PR morass related to content protection and hoarding, most likely by crippling a legitimate outlet for content like Hulu or iTunes.

-Rootkits, requirement of continuous Internet connections to access purchased content, and more lawsuits against widows and orphans also offer good odds.
+Rootkits, the requirement of continuous Internet connections to access purchased content, and more lawsuits against widows and orphans also offer good odds.
 Renewed wringing of hands over mythical billions lost to piracy to ensue shortly thereafter.

 7. A top media exec or senior government official will expose an understanding of technology on par with a cargo cult shaman on a Pacific island.
 This person will inevitably be put in charge of the committee on using or regulating the very technology he or she fails to grasp.